 1. Windsor Castle

 Windsor Castle is the largest and oldest inhabited castle in the world.
+One of the most beautiful castles in Europe has many interesting things to discover.
 A visit to Windsor Castle makes for an excellent day trip for anyone fascinated with history and the British Royal Family.
 Founded by William the Conqueror in the eleventh century, today the castle remains one of the Queen’s official residences where she spends a month over Easter, known as Easter Court.
-Fun for children and adults alike, there are plenty of interactive activities, castle tours and gardens to walk through on a lovely day.
+Fun for children and adults alike, there are plenty of interactive activities, castle tours, and gardens to walk through on a lovely day.

 First and foremost, known for its prestigious university, Oxford is nearly 800 years-old.
 And due to its distinct design it has been used in a variety of films such as the Harry Potter movies, X-Men and Alice in Wonderland, to name but a few.
 More than that, the stunning city has inspired famous writers such as Lewis Carroll and C.S Lewis.
 Surrounded by meadows, charming villages and small stone bridges, Oxford makes for a splendid afternoon picnic.

 In the birthplace of William Shakespeare, you can explore the house in which he was born, where he courted his wife and visit his final resting place at Holy Trinity Church.
 Shakespeare fans will relish the chance to watch Hamlet, Romeo and Juliet or another performance by the captivating Royal Shakespeare company at the Swan Theatre.

 Tip: If you’re going to see a play, we suggest staying overnight as the travel time back to London is approximately two hours.